mantidproject/documents/Design/SANS/SANS_V2.md

 Memory consumption when running the ISIS SANS reduction is fairly large since small event-mode files are converted to potentially very large histogram-mode files in the very [first reduction step](#SliceEvent).

 The first few (non-converting) steps [*CropDetBank*](#CropDetBank), [*MaskISIS*](#MaskISIS) and [*UnitsConvert*](#UnitsConvert) don't seem to require the data in histogram form in principal. [*CropDetBank*](#CropDetBank) performs, in addition to extracting the current detector bank, a dark background correction.
 This dark background correction subtracts dark background values in the time domain from the sample workspaces.
 For this to work, the data is required in a histogram-mode format.
 One possible workaround would be to allow only event-mode dark background workspaces and to add the dark background event-mode workspace as negative events.

 The next reduction steps in line, [*NormalizeToMonitor*](#NormalizeToMonitor) and [*TransmissionCalc*](#TransmissionCalc), require the data to be in histogram mode.
 Hence we can potentially push back the conversion of the event-mode workspace to a histogram-mode workspace to about the fifth reduction step.

 #### Reloading data

-Another source of performance waste occurs when certain files are loaded multiple times during the reduction process, although the newly loaded file is identical to the old one.
-Note that this issue of redundant file loading is being addressed independently of a [here](https://github.com/mantidproject/mantid/issues/5106)).
+Another source of performance waste occurs when certain files are loaded multiple times during the reduction process, despite the newly loaded workspace being identical to the old one.
+Note that this issue of redundant file loading is being addressed independently [here](https://github.com/mantidproject/mantid/issues/5106)).

 Loading of "Data Files" and "Tube Calibration Files" are the main culprits.
 There are two strategies which could minimize redundant loading:
-* Keep track of the modification status of loaded files, i.e. workspaces.
+* Keep track of the modification status of workspaces.
 If they have not been modified by the user or by the reduction algorithms, then there is no need to reload them.
 This requires a tracker object which is queried and updated whenever a load-request is performed.
 Loading will then occur at the recommendation of this tracker.
 The tracker itself will have to rely on the workspace history to determine the modification status of a workspace.
 * Load files once and create working copies for individual reduction runs.
 Presumably it is much quicker to create a clone of a workspace than to reload it from a file.
 This will however incur a memory penalty which might be prohibitive (depending on the size of the workspace).

 While the first strategy is definitely something we should implement, it would require a more careful investigation of current memory issues within the SANS workflow to determine if the second strategy is feasible at all.